Wells Fargo (WFC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-For Wells Fargo, its two-year annual EPS growth of 13.6% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Wells Fargo, its two-year annual EPS growth of 9.6% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

 7. Tangible Book Value Per Share (TBVPS)

 Wells Fargo’s TBVPS grew at a solid 6.3% annual clip over the last five years.
-TBVPS growth has also accelerated recently, growing by 8.6% annually over the last two years from $37.49 to $44.18 per share.
+The last two years show a similar trajectory as TBVPS grew by 7.2% annually from $39.21 to $45.02 per share.

-Over the next 12 months, Consensus estimates call for Wells Fargo’s TBVPS to grow by 4% to $45.94, paltry growth rate.
+Over the next 12 months, Consensus estimates call for Wells Fargo’s TBVPS to grow by 4.2% to $46.90, lousy growth rate.

 8. Balance Sheet Assessment